Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

 1. The user clicks on the "Enable Dark Mode" option.
-2. The app's background changes to black, and the text's color changes to white.
+2. The app's background changes to black and the text's color changes to white, if the user don't click on the option again.

 ## Primary Postconditions